 Your relationship with your boss is toxic.
 If you and your manager don’t get along and you’ve tried everything possible to create a strong working relationship, then it might be time to leave.
 This can happen if they are untrustworthy, are taking credit for your hard work or just don’t show you any respect.
 Your manager has a major impact on your career success at work so if you can’t get along after an extended period of time, it’s going to hurt you.

 Your life situation has changed.
 You could get married, have children, buy a house or want to start your own company.
 Your current salary and position at work might not support your life changes and aspirations any longer.
-For instance, your wife might have to move to a different state or country for work, and if you’re unable to do remote work, then you will be searching for a new job.
+For instance, your wife might have to move to a different state or country for work and have to start looking for new accommodation as well as moving your belongings alongisde potential automobile shipping services, and if you’re unable to do remote work, then you will be searching for a new job too.

 Top 4 Reasons Why you should stay with your employer: